jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

     return np.array(x)
 ```

+Look at all that math.
+There are a lot of ways I could have screwed this function up.

 As the first line in the function body suggests, the ratio of the output and input sample rates gives you the number of